mautic/mautic-documentation/pages/13.builders/docs.en.md

 ### Themes

-If you check the list of available themes, `Brienz` and `Paprika` would not be available.
-To use these two themes, you will need to enable GrapeJS first.
+If you search through the list of available themes, `Brienz` and `Paprika` would not be available.
+To use these two themes, you would need to enable GrapeJS first.
 After enabling GrapeJS you would be able to access **Brienz** and **Paprika** theme.